Nonparametric Analysis of Random Utility Models: Introduction

 The remainder of this paper is organized as follows.
 Section \ref{sec:literature} discusses the related literature.
-Section \ref{sec:population} develops a simple geometric characterization of the empirical content of a RUM.
-This is a "population level" (all identifiable quantities are known) analysis that is related to classic work by McFadden and Richter (1991).
-Section \ref{sec:Inference} explains our test and its implementation under the assumption that one has an estimator of demand distributions and an approximation of the estimator's sampling distribution.
-Section \ref{sec:extending} explains how to get the estimator, and a bootstrap approximation to its distribution, by both smoothing over income and adjusting for endogeneous expenditure.
-Section \ref{sec:empirics} contains our empirical application.
-Section \ref{sec:applications} presents important additional applications and extensions.
+Section \ref{sec:population} lays out the model, develops a geometric characterization of its empirical content, and presents algorithms that allow one to compute this characterization in practice.
+All of this happens at population level, i.e. all identifiable quantities are known.
+Section \ref{sec:Inference} explains our test and its implementation under the assumption that one has an estimator of demand distributions and an approximation of its sampling distribution.
+Section \ref{sec:extending} explains how to get the estimator, and a bootstrap approximation to its distribution, by both smoothing over expenditure and adjusting for endogenous expenditure.
+Section \ref{sec:monte carlo} contains a Monte Carlo investigation of the test's finite sample performance, and Section \ref{sec:empirics} contains our empirical application.
 Section \ref{sec:conclusion} concludes.
-All proofs are collected in appendix \ref{appendix A}, and pseudocode for some algorithms is in appendix \ref{appendix B}.
+Supplemental materials collect all proofs (Appendix A), pseudocode for some algorithms (Appendix B), and some algebraic elaborations (Appendix C).